-The eMCOS—designed specifically for many-core processors—is the world’s first commercially available many-core RTOS for embedded use. eMCOS’s new OS architecture—unlike any existing RTOS architecture—can make the best use of many-core processors with dozens or hundreds of cores because it no longer depends on the cache coherency mechanism required by most existing RTOSes. eSOL's unique, patented scheduling algorithm ensures the real-time capability required in embedded systems as well as the high throughput and scalability expected from many-core processors.
-Application developers can use familiar development styles with eMCOS since it uses the same programming model and APIs as widely used RTOSes for single- and multi-core processors.
+In addition, eSOL's unique scheduling algorithm provides the real-time capabilities essential to embedded systems as well as the high performance and scalability expected from many-core processors.
+Application developers can use familiar development styles with eMCOS since it uses the same programming model and interface as other widely used RTOSes for single- and multi-core processors.

 Distributed microkernel architecture

 eMCOS employs a distributed microkernel architecture that is very different from other single-core or multi-core RTOS architecture, including μITRON and T-Kernel.

 Semi-priority-based Scheduling™ ensures both high throughput and real-time capability

 A comparison using an eMCOS prototype shows that semi-priority-based scheduling significantly outperforms other scheduling methods in thread configurations with high variation between thread workloads.